OvidiuS/citadel-swing-grav/pages/02.Info/03.faqs/01._top-questions/section_alternate.md

 ### What's with the Knight with Shining Armour Themed Competition?

-On Friday night at 22:00 everybody will participate in this really fun competition.
+On [site-config field="themed-competition-start"] everybody will participate in this really fun competition.

 The rules will be announced on the spot.
 Keep that tension rising ... >:)